rishabh-modi2/meet/README.md

 Stopping app when you are not using it, will save hours/month (heroku calls it dynos) for you, so you won't have to redeploy, or will have to wake up early for classes when the end of month is near :)

-Also, you can do this ( turning app off or on ) right from your phone on Termux ( Turning on PC just for this might be pain in ass for some people ), so, if you don't know much regarding this, and you want a tutorial, you can ask us out on telegram group.
+Also, you can do this ( turning app off or on ) right from your phone on Termux ( Turning on PC just for this might be pain in ass for some people ), so, if you don't know much regarding this, and you want a tutorial, you can ask me out on t.me/siriyourdad

+for any problem contact me at t.me/siriyourdad 0r @siriyourdad on telegram